Design4Bullz/cars-flask/README.md

 ### Running the Application

 1. **Build and Start the Containers**:
-   - Use Docker Compose or separate Docker commands to build and run the application and database containers.
+   - Use Docker commands to build and run the application and database containers.

 2. **Access the Application**:
    - After the containers are running, open your browser and go to `http://localhost:5000` to view the vehicle listings.